Socialism in the United Kingdom: 2010 general election

 The Labour Party was defeated at the 2010 general election after discussions about forming a coalition agreement with the Liberal Democrats failed.
-During their thirteen years in government, Labour made few changes to the trade union reforms passed by the previous Conservative governments, and the only nationalisation which took place during that time were of several leading banks facing collapse in the Great Recession under the premiership of Gordon Brown.
-The Conservatives returned to power with the Liberal Democrats as a coalition government following a hung parliament; the first in 36 years.
+During their thirteen years in government, Labour made few changes to the trade union reforms passed by the previous Conservative governments, and the only nationalisation which took place during that time was of several leading banks facing collapse in the Great Recession under the premiership of Gordon Brown.
+The Conservatives returned to power with the Liberal Democrats as a coalition government following a hung parliament, the first in 36 years.

 Other socialists place their hopes in a trade union revival, perhaps around the "Awkward Squad" of the more left-wing trade union leaders, many of whom have joined the Labour Representation Committee.
 Others have turned to more community-based politics.
 Yet others believe they can reclaim the Labour Party.

 The Trade Unionist and Socialist Coalition (TUSC) was formed in January 2010 to contest the 2010 general election.
 Founding supporters include Bob Crow, general secretary of the Rail, Maritime and Transport workers union (RMT), Brian Caton, general secretary of the POA and Chris Baugh, assistant general secretary of the PCS.
 RMT and Socialist Party executive members, including Bob Crow, form the core of the steering committee.
 The coalition includes the Socialist Workers Party, which will also stand candidates under its banner, RESPECT and other trade unionists and socialist groups.
-This followed the No2EU coalition which fought the European elections in 2009 gaining the official backing of the RMT.
+This followed the No2EU coalition, which fought the European elections in 2009, gaining the official backing of the RMT.
 The RMT declined to officially back the new TUSC coalition, but granted their branches the right to stand and fund local candidates as part of the coalition.